 Tokyo has been named the world’s most expensive city several times in these last couple of years, and if you take a closer look at the costs of living here, you will surely understand why.
 Buying an apartment here, close to the city centre, will prove to be a real challenge, as the price per square meter (or sq. ft.) is almost the highest in the entire world, and even if you decide to go for a rental property you shouldn’t expect to get it cheap either.

 A decent apartment in a good position could set you back around $4,000 per month, but almost anything else is expensive here as well.
-Food, especially fruits, taxi rides, phone calls, and going out to a movie or to the fitness club, Tokyo is in the top 10 most expensive cities in each of these categories.
+Food, especially fruits, Uber rides in PCO Cars, phone calls, and going out to a movie or to the fitness club – Tokyo is in the top 10 most expensive cities in each of these categories.

 3. Sydney, Australia